Viewing Your Test Results

 Test Scoring FAQs

-You can access your CELPIP Test scores online through your CELPIP Account in 4-5 calendar days after your test date.
+You can access your CELPIP Test scores online through your CELPIP Account in 3-4 business days after your test date.
 Please note that business days do not include weekends or holidays.

 You will receive an email notification once your scores are available.
 Your CELPIP Official Score Report will be available for download as a PDF once your scores have been posted.
 In order to download your Score Report, please sign in to your CELPIP Account and click on “Check Scores” button.
 For information on obtaining test results, click here.